 4. Protein - Post Workout

 After a workout, it is necessary to eat a meal that is high in protein to improve muscle building, body function and boost recovery after strenuous exercises.
-To avoid feeling dead after a gym session, it’s a good idea to have a high protein snack or a meal.
-The following are some good options for you:
+To avoid feeling dead after a gym session, it's a good idea to have a high protein snack or a meal.
+The following are some good options

 - Oatmeal Bowl – High protein – You can also add almonds, blueberries and other berries.
 In many cases, you can also substitute the oatmeal for Greek yogurt which is also good protein and high in healthy fats.

 - Fruit Smoothie – Add some flaxseeds, oats, organic peanut butter, almond milk or bananas for a high energy drink.
 You can also add some protein powder if you want.

 Keep in mind that if you don't feel like eating after your workout, you don't have to.
 Just wait a bit and see how you feel.
 Even if you decide to wait till dinner time to eat, make sure your beginner workout plan includes a high protein meal with lean cuts or fatty fishes as the main protein.

 5. Cardio before Weights